 3, Know the due dates on your credit card

 Make sure you know when your credit card monthly payments are due.
-Forgetting to pay the monthly minimum on time can cause you a lot of grief, high penalties and significant amount of time on the phone with your credit card provider.
+Forgetting to pay the monthly minimum on time can cause you a lot of grief, high penalties, and a significant amount of time on the phone with your credit card provider.
 Most reputable banks will waive the penalty if this is your first late payment.
 However, doing it more than once will raise a big red flag in your relationship with them.
-At a very minimum you can set up an automatic payment for the minimum amount due each month.
+At a very minimum, you can set up an automatic payment for the minimum amount due each month.

 4. Set-up a budget

-5. Open a saving account
+5. Open a savings account

 Consolidating credit card debt is most effective when it’s a part of your bigger financial strategy.

-If you decide to transfer your debt, be aware that banks often charge upfront 3% to 5% fee on transfer amount.
+If you decide to transfer your debt, be aware that banks often charge upfront 3% to 5% fee on the transfer amount.
 In that case, you will have to do the math to see if it’s worth making the switch.